11/03/2026

 BUILDING REGULATIONS FOR MODULAR BUILDINGS

-In a nutshell, building regulations for modular buildings cover the following areas:
+What do building regulations for modular buildings cover?

 • Fire safety